libvips/lua-vips/README.md

 local image = image:conv(mask, {precision = "integer"})
 ```

+### `vips.Image.copy_memory(self)`

+The image is rendered to a large memory buffer, and a new image is returned
+which represents the memory area.

+This is handy for breaking a pipeline.

 ### `vips.Image.black(width, height)`

 Makes a new one band, 8 bit, black image.
 You can call any of the libvips image